2009 Presidential Dollar Value (2026 Guide): Errors List, “D”, “S” & “P” Mint Mark Worth

 The Reverse of the 2009 Presidential Dollar

-The inscription “UNITED STATES OF AMERICA” encircles the outer rim of the coin in capital letters using the ITC Benguiat font.
+The inscription “UNITED STATES OF AMERICA” encircles the outer rim in capital letters set in the ITC Benguiat font.
+The designer’s initials “TDR” for Thomas D. Rogers are subtly incorporated into the design — a detail many casual observers miss entirely.

-Other Features of the 2009 Presidential Dollar
+Other Features of the 2009 Presidential Dollar: Surface Types and Composition

 Also Read: Top 80+ Most Valuable Sacagawea Dollar Worth Money (2000-P to Present)